Mikhail Tal: Writings

 Tal was a prolific and highly respected chess writer, penning a number of books and serving as editor of the Latvian chess magazine Šahs ("Chess") from 1960 to 1970.
 His books are renowned for the detailed narrative of his thinking during the games.
 American Grandmaster Andrew Soltis reviewed his book on the world championship match as "simply the best book written about a world championship match by a contestant.
 That shouldn't be a surprise because Tal was the finest writer to become world champion."
 New Zealand Grandmaster Murray Chandler wrote in the introduction to the 1997 reissued algebraic edition of The Life and Games of Mikhail Tal that the book was possibly the best chess book ever written.

-One amusing anecdote frequently quoted from Tal's autobiography takes the form of a hypothetical conversation between Tal and a journalist (actually co-author Yakov Damsky).
-It offers a modest, self-deprecating view of his reputation for unerring calculation at the board:

 Score with some major grandmasters

 Only official tournament or match games have been taken into account. '+' corresponds to Tal's wins, '−' to his losses and '=' to draws.
 Winning records in bold.